basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/ruby.md

 ## Ruby Client Basics

-When connecting to Riak using a Ruby-based client, you typically instantiate an object from the `Riak::Client` class that then handles all interactions with Riak.
-All authentication-related information that needs to be used by the client object can be passed to the object upon instantiation in an `authentication` hash.
+When connecting to Riak using a Ruby-based client, you must instantiate an object from the `Riak::Client` class that then handles interactions with Riak (you may have more than one client object active in an application if you wish).
+All authentication-related information that needs to be used can be passed to the object upon instantiation in an `authentication` hash.

 If you are using Riak Security, _all_ connecting clients should have access to the same Certificate Authority (CA) used on the server side,